mtszkarbowiak/ktl/Docs/Allocators.md

 };
 ```

-> **Note**: The method was called `CanMove`, but renamed to `MovesItems`.
-This name is more descriptive, as move could also refer to the binding itself.
-Such move would requre a different method, called `MovesBinding`.
-For now it is not needed, as all implemented allocators return the same result for both methods.
+> The method was originally called `CanMove` but has been renamed to `MovesItems`.
+This new name is more descriptive, as *move* could also refer to the binding itself.
+Such a move would require a different method, called `MovesBinding`.
+For now, this method is not needed, as all implemented allocators return the same result for both methods.

 ## Lifecycle